Quick Answer

 Q: Bachche ko baar baar ulti ho rahi hai, kaise pata chalega CVS hai?

-A: CVS pattern: severe vomiting episodes that start and end suddenly, last hours to days, then completely normal in between.
+A: CVS pattern: severe vomiting episodes that start and end suddenly, last hours to days, then symptom-free and back to usual in between.
 Episodes are similar each time.
 Must have 3+ episodes in 6 months with no other cause.
 Doctor will do tests to rule out infection, obstruction, etc. If pattern matches and tests normal - likely CVS.
-Don't self-diagnose - see specialist.
+Don’t self-diagnose - see specialist.

 Q: Episode ke time kya khilana chahiye?

 A: During active vomiting: nothing!
-Don't force food or drink - it won't stay down and causes more vomiting.
-Once vomiting slows: small sips of water/ORS, electral.
+Don’t force food or drink - it won’t stay down and causes more vomiting.
+Once vomiting slows: small sips of water or ORS (Electral / WHO-ORS).
 Recovery: start with bland foods - khichdi, plain rice, toast, banana.
 Gradually return to normal diet.
 Force-feeding during episode makes things worse.

 Q: CVS theek ho sakta hai?